noahlange/arc-rpg/content/05-Gameplay/06-Actions.md

 Characters can spend additional AP or :speed: to line up a shot before making an attack action in hopes of improving their odds of success.
 Each AP spent aiming adds +1 to the TN for the attack's skill roll.

 Without aiming, most ranged attack rolls will take a penalty—this penalty is referred to a the weapon's **Base Accuracy**.
 Heavier and bulkier weapons have lower base accuracies than small and handier ones.
-The maximum bonus that can be gained from aiming the weapon is its **Max.
-Accuracy.**
+The maximum bonus that can be gained from aiming the weapon is its **Maximum Accuracy.**

-Weapons with low Base Accuracy typically have higher Max, Accuracy and benefit the most from aimed attacks.
-Weapons with low or zero Base Accuracy penalties usually have lower potential for Max.
-Accuracy.
+Weapons with low Base Accuracy typically have higher Maximum Accuracy bonsues and benefit the most from aimed attacks.
+Weapons with low or zero Base Accuracy penalties usually have lower potential for Maximum Accuracy.

 These properties are indicated by each weapon's :accuracy: and written as the two numbers by a slash—base accuracy, and max. accuracy.